 If you are a pilot, the recent news reports of incidents supposedly involving lasers pointed at commercial airplanes from the ground must be of concern.
 But how to sort the facts from the hype and exaggerations?

 For the following, a fixed wing airplane is assumed.
 Helicopters, balloons, and other types of aircraft that can hover or travel slowly do make more inviting targets since the aiming is easier and the beam could be maintained in the cockpit area longer.
-However, most of the Press has been with respect to commercial airplanes - so far.
-And, the hover or slow movement works both ways - they can more easily spot the origin of any laser beams and report the location to the authorities.
+But, the hover or slow movement - and generally closer proximity - works both ways - they can more easily spot the origin of any laser beams and report the location to the authorities.

 For the time being, only continuous wave (CW) lasers will be addressed.
 These are by far the type most likely to be involved in these incidents.
 Some green laser pointers are quasi-CW - they typically produce a beam that's chopped at a rate from 500 to 5,000 Hz, or can be strobed at lower rates - but don't generate the high peak power of true pulsed lasers.
 Thus, the information still applies to them.